 What do UK pharmacology students say about assessment methods?

-assessment methodspharmacology
+assessment methodsPharmacology

 Which exam assessment types do pharmacology students find effective?

-Students value mock exams and access to past papers because they decode expectations.
-Traditional in-person exams still dominate, assessing recall and application under time pressure; open-book and online formats provide resource use that mirrors practice.
-Essays within exams test analysis and argumentation, and case-based questions assess decision-making.
-Given the sector’s negative tone on methods, clarity matters: publish a brief assessment method summary for each task, use checklist rubrics, and run short marker calibration to reinforce consistency.
+Students value mock exams and access to past papers because they make expectations concrete.
+In-person exams remain common, assessing recall and application under time pressure.
+Open-book and online formats can better reflect practice by allowing students to use resources appropriately.
+Essays in exams test analysis and argumentation, and case-based questions assess decision-making.

 How should essay assessment feedback be delivered?